etwk/blog/content/lists/books.md

 - [ ] A Charlotte Mason Companion: Personal Reflections on the Gentle Art of Learning (Karen Andreola)
 - [ ] Six Voices, One Story: The Heart of AmblesideOnline (AmblesideOnline Educational Foundation)

+### Learning
+- [ ] Understanding Reading: A Psycholinguistic Analysis of Reading and Learning to Read (Frank Smith)

+### School
+- [ ] Exam Nation: Why Our Obsession with Grades Fails Everyone – and a Better Way to Think About School (Sammy Wright) #UK #policy #must

 ### Teaching
 - [ ] The Growth Mindset Coach: A Teacher's Month-by-Month Handbook for Empowering Students to Achieve (Annie Brock, Heather Hundley)
+- [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must
+- [ ] Think Like Socrates: Using Questions to Invite Wonder and Empathy Into the Classroom, Grades 4-12 (Shanna Peeples) #must
+- [ ] Socratic Circles: Fostering Critical and Creative Thinking in Middle and High School (Matt Copeland)
+- [ ] The Science of Learning: 99 Studies That Every Teacher Needs to Know (Edward Watson, Bradley Busch) #learning #must
+- [ ] Learning to See: Inside the World's Leading Art and Design Schools (Keith Sawyer) #art

 ## Environment
 - [x] A Life on Our Planet: My Witness Statement and a Vision for the Future #must